mikeyk730/Rogue-Collection/readme.md

 - Copyright (C) 1983 Jon Lane (A.I.
 Design update for the IBM PC)
 - Copyright (C) 1985 Epyx

-Thanks to the [Roguelike Restoration Project](https://github.com/RoguelikeRestorationProject) for updating Unix versions to modern environments.
+Thanks to the [Roguelike Restoration Project](https://github.com/RoguelikeRestorationProject) and the [coredumpcentral.org](http://www.coredumpcentral.org) fork for updating Unix versions to modern environments.

 Retro Effects
 -------------